oskardudycz/slim-down-your-aggregate/README.md

 ## Steps

 1. Find the data that is used in IF statements or passed to events.
+2. Copy the Book aggregate and rename it into BookModel.
+3. Remove all methods from it, just keep state, we'll use it as a reference and need that for later.
-2. Remove all the other data
+4. Remove all the other data.